Dzhuneyt/az-cdk-examples/README.md

 - `index-emails` SES, SNS, and SES to receive emails
 - `index-service` API Gateway and Lambda functions
 - `index-service-pip` Code Pipeline to deploy the `service` stack
-- `index-service-sup` Two stacks: service and pipeline, where the pipeline can self-update and deploy its service stack
 - `index-website` Route53, S3, Certificate Manager, and Cloudfront to deploy a static website
 - `index-website-pip` Code Pipeline to deploy the `website` stack